 This course is a study of state, county and municipal government systems, including interrelationships between these systems and within the federal government.
-The impact of current events on the national government and institutions is emphasized.
+The impact of current events on the state and local governments and institutions is emphasized.
 (Prerequisites: ESL 100 or RDG 100, ENG 100 or ESL 110)

-PSC 220 INTRODUCTION TO INTERNATIONAL RELATIONS
+INTRODUCTION TO INTERNATIONAL RELATIONS PSC 220